mboto-julius/all-about-php/README.md

 ### Please note that!

-Also there is a database called users having id, username and password columns, so you have to create your own database!
+Also there is a database called studentcrud having id, name, phone, email, and course columns, so you have to create your own database!

 ## Author